 Career exploration is a cyclical process.
 By exploring who we are in relation to the world of work, we discover more about ourselves and thus need to re-examine the world of work possibilities from this new perspective.
-Ongoing research, self-reflection, networking and work experience will help you get clear about what type of work is a "fit" for you and what kind of post-secondary (after high school) education or training will be needed to achieve your career goals.
+Ongoing research, self-reflection, networking and work experience will help you get clear about what type of work is a "fit" for you and what kind of post-secondary (after high school) education will be needed to achieve your career goal(s).
 Although it can take some time and effort, you are 100% worth it.
 Besides, digging into some career research today could save a lot of time and money later!
 Include your friends, family, and school guidance counselors in the process to make the process easier and more fun.

 A free online college/career exploration, portfolio, planning and management tool, which includes recorded real-world interviews about occupations, occupational profiles, labor market information (LMI), career/interest surveys, college / concentration information, financial aid information, and more.